akazukin5151/approportionment/README.md

     - The "average rank method" ranks parties by the average distance of their candidates
     - If a candidate has no party (`coalition = None Natural`), they are given a unique standalone "party", which functions without party discipline as there is only one candidate in that "party".

+Ties are currently broken by selecting the first party/candidate.
+For a proper tiebreak implementation (random choice for non-STV and looking at previous rounds for STV), see the `tiebreak` branch.
+Alternatively, to just get data on how many ties there are, see the `report-ties` branch.
+They weren't merged because I think it's not worth the extra code and performance, and also difficult to add as a cargo feature.

 ### Speeding it up

 - You should probably use a more flexible library dedicated to counting votes in general.
 The code here is focused one goal: simulating fictional elections.
 This means things like party names are irrelevant and therefore not supported to boost performance.
 For rust there's [tallystick](https://github.com/phayes/tallystick/).